Alberto-Hache/the-crown/backlog.md

   - Prince moves upwards?
   - Soldier moves to throne (in absence of Prince)?
   - (no move) assumed to guarantee the static evaluation
+- Add hash-tables for repetitions.
 - Add killer-move heuristic
-  - single move
+  - A single move
   - Extend to two moves?
-- Add hash-tables for repetitions.
-- Add heuristic move sorting?
 - Add progressive depth search (based on hash tables).

 ## Rules (v1)